 - Loan application: $250 to $500

 - Loan origination fee: 1% of the amount borrowed

 - Title search and title insurance: $200 to $400

 Tax Implications When You Refinance Rental Property

 It’s important to consult with a tax expert to make sure you know what tax implication you may face.
 Assuming your interest rate is lower on the refinanced loan, your interest tax deduction—if you qualify—will be lower as well, so you may have to pay more in taxes.

 Because the property is a rental property, the IRS treats it like a business that earns income, and you’re expected to report it on a Schedule E form on your federal tax return.
 If you refinance the property for more than the original loan balance and take cash out, the interest deduction generally can’t be for more than the original loan amount.
 The exception is if the funds were used for certain tax-deductible improvements on the rental property.

 Refinance Rental Property Tax Deduction

-For more information on the top rental property tax benefits for 2018, read our in-depth tax deduction guide, which includes a free worksheet.
+Some repairs can be deducted immediately while others can be deducted over time.
+For more information on the top rental property tax benefits, read our in-depth tax deduction guide, which includes a free worksheet.